Brandon Miller (musician): Biography

 Miller performed with many other blues artists such as Monster Mike Welch and Mike Ledbetter and participated in the tribute and fundraiser to Ledbetter after his death.
-The Brandon Miller Band between 2017 and 2019 opened for blues artist Walter Trout at both Knuckleheads, where Eric Gales was also on the bill, and in Omaha, Nebraska, among other venues.
+The Brandon Miller Band between 2017 and 2019 opened for the blues musician Walter Trout at both Knuckleheads, where Eric Gales was also on the bill, and in Omaha, Nebraska, among other venues.

 Virtue And Vice, since its release in 2020, has been reviewed by both in Blues Blast Magazine and Blues Rock Review, where the release was considered for an award as a top blues album of 2020.

 As tour dates in support of Virtue and Vice began, including a performance at The Bitter End in New York City, Miller was featured in the Lake Champlain Weekly, "All About The Guitar".